 So What Vitamins Work?

 Even if prenatal vitamins are a bust, there are still other vitamins that help your hair grow faster.
 Vitamins rich in B-complex are known to help your hair grow a great deal.
 Vitamin B-complex contains biotin, folic acid, and inositol which help rotate the growth cycle of your hair quicker than it did before.
 There is even vitamin B-complex shampoo that is said to help your hair grow faster.
-It is also said that flaxseed oil, vitamin E, and vitamin A all also help grow hair faster.
+It is also said that flaxseed oil, vitamin E, and vitamin A all also help grow long hair faster.
 Personally, I have used the Nioxin Vitamins that are designed for growing hair, and also “hair, skin, and nails” pills, and have seen positive effects with both of them.

 4. Eliminate Factors That Impede Hair Growth